 3. Diminishes Cholesterol Levels

 The effects of ginger on lipoproteins have been well-documented, and at least one double-blind study suggests that ginger may even reduce the lipids associated with high cholesterol.
 Researchers found that participants who took three grams of ginger a day saw a far more significant reduction in LDL cholesterol and triglycerides than the placebo group did.
-A separate 2013 study revealed a similar outcome.

 4. Prevents Alzheimer's Disease

 Research into this area is still ongoing, but numerous studies have already shown promising results.
 Studies show that ginger may contain anti-Alzheimer receptors that inhibit the kinds of inflammatory activity in the brain that leads to Alzheimer’s disease.